 Independence is one of the most talked-about goals in early childhood education.
 Many daycares advertise that they help toddlers become independent.
 You might hear phrases like “we encourage independence” or “we teach self-help skills.”
 However, in actual practice,...

-Montessori Infant Toddler Programs vs In-Home Childcare: What Families Should Know Most parents do not have the luxury of choosing whether to go back to work.
-Choosing care for your infant or toddler is one of the most important decisions your family makes.
-You want...
+Montessori Infant Toddler Programs vs In-Home Childcare: What Families Should Know Choosing care for your infant or toddler is one of the most important decisions your family makes.
+You want your child to feel safe, loved, and secure.
+Some families consider an in-home...

 “The senses, being explorers of the world, open the way to knowledge.”Maria Montessori The sensorial materials are one of the most unique parts of a Montessori classroom.
 Their purpose is simple yet effective.
 They help children refine their senses so they can better...